 Do Druids still exist?

 We don't actually know a lot about this ancient religion because there are very few artefacts left.
-Oral tradition meant that written records were created by outsiders, largely Christian interpretations and overlays on indigenous Irish religion, for example Saint Brigid is actually a Celtic Goddess and commonplace traditions such as Easter and Halloween have their roots in pagan traditions.
+Oral tradition meant that written records were created by outsiders, largely Christian interpretations and overlays on indigenous Irish religion, for example Saint Brigid is actually a Celtic Goddess and commonplace traditions such as Easter and Halloween have their roots in pagan traditions such as Lughnasadh.

 In other modern interpretations you can find ancient Ireland in video games such as assassin's creed valhalla wrath of the druids.
 While it's a bit of fun to play through it's very heavily removed from reality.